Generating Diverse and Competitive Play-Styles for Strategy Games: Background

 The previous algorithms focus on maximizing the agent's win-rate in strategy games.
 Next to improving the quality of an agent, we are interested in the optimization of diverse agents with unique play-styles.
 The Multi-dimensional Archive of Phenotypic Elites (MAP-Elites)~\cite{mouret2015illuminating}) is a quality-diversity algorithm that has recently been used to create a diverse set of game-playing agents~\cite{canaan2019diverse} and game-play elements~\cite{khalifa2018talakat}.

-The algorithm uses a behaviour-function that returns a vector representing the algorithm behaviour, corresponding to a set of phenotypical features that are mapped across an N-dimensional space.
+The algorithm uses a behaviour-function that returns a vector representing the agent's behaviour, corresponding to a set of N phenotypical features.
 This behaviour-space is split into a grid, according to discretizations of these features, to group similar solutions into one set.
-MAP-Elites uses an evolutionary algorithm to produce and evolve new solutions, which are tested for its performance and to retrieve the values for their behavioural features.
+MAP-Elites uses an evolutionary algorithm to produce and evolve new solutions, which are tested for their performance and to retrieve the values for their behavioural features.
 MAP-Elites keeps track of the best solution of each cell (elite) and, over multiple generations, produces high-performing solutions corresponding to different locations in the grid.
 Implicitly, MAP-Elites performs a quality-diversity optimization, as the distinction of cells enforces diversity of solutions and keeping the elites guarantees storing the best individuals found for each cell.
 This is especially interesting for the generation of agents with different play-styles (e.g. evolved vectors could represent the agent's preferred army composition, which will naturally yield different fighting styles).